teelahti/hpstr-jekyll-theme/_posts/2011-03-01-how-to-shoot-yourself-in-the-foot-with-an-ioc-container.md

 The fix?

 Nice and easy: just changed the registration of logger class to singleton.
-This is the good part of IoC containers: they provide a Single Point of Fix™ for this kind of issues:
+This is the good part of IoC containers: they provide a Single Point of Fix(tm) for this kind of issues:

 {% highlight csharp %}
 container.RegisterType<ILogger, LoggerFacade>(